amedveshchek/amedveshchek.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 Hi there!
-I'm Alex Medveshchek, an experienced backend developer from Russia with strong background in Natural Language Processing and Natural Language Understanding.
+I'm Alex Medveshchek, a backend developer with 10+ years of experience and strong background in Natural Language Processing.
 Don't hesitate to ask me about anything related to software engineering and text analysis.

 ### Skills